wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 number of blocks in the cache.
 As a result, the function inserts the key `lines` with the string representing the number of blocks into the param object for future use.

+The cache is registered to the global clock in the method `createClock()`, which is called after `createCacheArray()`.
+The method registers the cache with a tick frequency read from parameter key `cache_frequency`, and the handler being the method `clockTick()`.

 Next, the constructor reads the number of requests that can be processed per cycle into data member `maxRequestsPerCycle_`.
 At last, the constructor initializes the cache links with other components by calling `configureLinks()`, initializes the coherence manager (and the tag array) by calling `createCoherenceManager()`,